 While various business phone system vendors have bills that look different — some are longer, others are shorter — vendors that secretly ding their customers typically do so through the following line items (note that the following may be called something different on your business’s monthly bill, but it’s basically the same thing):

 Regulated by whom?
 Recovering what?
+Sounds like an over-charge to us!
 These are questions that your vendor hopes and expects that customers like you won’t demand a clear, honest and verifiable answer to — because there aren’t any.
 Vendors that charge a regulatory recovery fee (or they might call it something similar) are taking your money and putting it into their pocket.

 “Regulatory, Compliance and Intellectual Property Fee”